0day-ci/dpdk/doc/guides/prog_guide/vhost_lib.rst

 Vhost user implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+As stated, vhost-user leverages Unix domain socket for passing messages.
+That means DPDK vhost-user implementation has two options:

+* DPDK vhost-user acts as the server

-When vSwitch registers a vhost driver, it will create a Unix domain socket server
+  DPDK will create a Unix domain socket server file, and listen for
+  connections from the frontend.

+  Note this is the default mode, and the only mode before DPDK v16.07.

+* DPDK vhost-user acts as the client

+  Unlike the server mode, this mode doesn't not create the socket file;
+  it just tries to connect to the server (who responses to create the
+  file instead).

+  When DPDK vhost-user application restarts, DPDK vhost-user will try
+  to connect to the server again.
+And that's simply how the "reconnect"
+  feature works.
+Note that you need **QEMU v2.7** (or above) to make it work.

+No matter which mode we used, once a connection is established, DPDK
-into the system.
-This server will listen for a connection and process the vhost message from
+vhost-user will start receiving and processing vhost messages from QEMU.
-QEMU simulator.

-When there is a new socket connection, it means a new virtio device has been created in
-the guest virtual machine, and the vhost driver will create a vhost device for this virtio device.

-For messages with a file descriptor, the file descriptor could be directly used in the vhost
+For messages with a file descriptor, the file descriptor could be directly
-process as it is already installed by Unix domain socket.
+used in the vhost process as it is already installed by Unix domain socket.

  * VHOST_SET_MEM_TABLE
  * VHOST_SET_VRING_KICK